arvimanninen/Proko/README.md

 # Dynamic survey application for construction companies
 Dynamic survey app, which main purpose is to increase customer satisfaction in construction projects.
-In practice, the application is made for collecing data about various issues in construction projects from construction workers.
+In practice, the application is made for collecting data about various issues in construction projects from construction workers.

 ## Features
 - Unlimited amount of question sets with unlimited amount of questions, based on database data